ixjf/MSIRGB/README.md

 In the 'Effects' group, you're given the option to **change the step duration** (min 0, max 511, arbitrary time unit), and **enable/disable/adjust pulsing modes** - again, hardware implemented.
 Breathing mode is a smooth pulsing mode (gradually turning the LEDs brighter, and then less bright until they're off, then brighter again).
 Flashing mode is a 'sharp' pulsing mode, i.e., it'll turn the LEDs on and off instantly.
 There are 6 possible speeds, along with the option to keep the LEDs always on (flashing speed 'disabled').

-**Clicking on Apply automatically turns the LEDs on if they're off.**

 Along with those 'one-click-here-you-go' options, you also have the ability to **create and run scripts**.
-Scripts can bypass the hardware implemented functions and therefore should be much more powerful.
+Scripts can bypass the hardware implemented functions and therefore should be much more powerful (albeit there a few sorely missed functions which simply cannot be done without hardware support, like controlling brightness).
 There are a few examples available right now, including a 'hue wheel' effect.
 Scripts run automatically on Windows startup, so you don't have to reapply them once you turn one on.
 To disable any running script, simply press 'Apply' or 'Disable all lighting'.

 The tool has been reported to affect all motherboard LEDs as well as the headers.